RiceAbove/ricebot_val/README.md

 ### Character Abilities
-NOTE: We will be using Phoenix's abilities, but you can change the control accordingly based on your keyboard set up and character that you choose
+NOTE: We will be using Phoenix's abilities, but you can change the controls accordingly based on your keyboard set up and character that you choose

 - !blaze: Blaze